clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 And then we continue on.
 Not clear when it will add this new content?
 Let's see if push works.

 More stuff added.
-So now my workflow is nearly working minus Jekyll integration
+So now my workflow is nearly working minus Jekyll integration.

+And now side by side test with Jekyll